brtrdkeller/Assistance-UNSSC-courses/users-tests.md

 {: .no_toc }

 {: .description }
-Course Catalogue (Landing page of a search) - Check different views- grid, list and carousel.
+Access Course Catalogue (Landing page of a search) and Check different views/grid, list and carousel.

 {: .result }
 Able to view and navigate course catalogue and different views.
 Grid, list, carousel.